jayantchoubey/2-More-on-HTML/README.md

   4) 4-tables2.html --> some more attributes in the above table.
   5) 5-tables3.html --> a complete table with all the tags and attributes learnt above.
   6) blogpage5.html --> text formatting and semantic tags added to the blogpage.
-  7) blogpagefinal1 --> Project on Blogpage with things learnt so far.
+  7) blogpagefinal1 --> Simple Project on Blogpage with things learnt so far.